By Laia Cardona, on 27 July 2021

-In short, the PPC model is a basic concept to understand digital marketing.
-But do you know exactly how it works, what advantages it holds and how to apply it?
+In short, the PPC model is an important concept to understand digital marketing.
+But do you know exactly how it works, what advantages it has and how to apply it?

-PPC or pay per click is a digital advertising model in which the advertiser pays an amount (fixed or determined by auction) each time a user clicks on one of their ads to visit their website.
+PPC or pay per click is a digital advertising model where an advertiser pays an amount (fixed or determined by auction) each time a user clicks on one of their ads and visits their website.
 The idea of a pay per click campaign is to "buy visits" for a specific site.
-The aim is generally to generate a specific type of user action, such as registering or buying a product, for example.
+The aim is to generate a specific type of user action, such as registering or buying a product.

-Although PPC is a very common option, it is not the only possible payment model for online campaigns.
-Therefore, it’s relevant to distinguish it from others including:
+Although PPC is a very common option, it is not the only payment model for online campaigns.
+Therefore, it’s important to distinguish it from others which can include:

-- PPM (payment per thousand): the advertiser pays a fixed amount for every thousand impressions, that is, every time the advertisement is shown a thousand times to the users.
-Keep in mind that with this model we do not know how much we will pay for each visit, due to difficulties in predicting how many clicks each additional thousand impressions will generate.
+- PPM (payment per thousand).
+Here, the advertiser pays a fixed amount for every thousand impressions, meaning every time the advertisement is shown a thousand times to the users.
+Keep in mind that with this model you do not know how much you will pay for each visit, due to difficulties in predicting how many clicks each additional thousand impressions will generate.

-- PPA (payment for acquisition): the advertiser pays for each time the user performs a certain action, for example, each time the user downloads an application.
-Therefore, the link between cost and objectives is even more evident than in the case of the PPC.
+- PPA (payment for acquisition).
+In this case, the advertiser pays each time a user performs a certain action, like downloading an app.
+Therefore, the link between cost and objectives is even more evident than in the case of PPC.

-The CPC is the price paid by the advertiser for each click on your ad.
+CPC is the price paid by the advertiser for each click on an ad.
 Here you can agree on a fixed price for each click or determine the price through an auction.
-In the case of the latter, the advertiser establishes a bid or maximum price that their willing to pay for each click.
-The system compares the ad with similar ones based on their quality and the price they are willing to pay, and shows the winning ad in the first place.
+In the case of the latter, the advertiser establishes a bid or maximum price that they are willing to pay for each click.
+The system compares the ad with similar ones based on their quality and the price they are willing to pay and shows the winning ad in the first place.